 If you are having difficulty in getting the maintenance from the other person, the CMS can help by getting the money paid to them which they then in turn pay to you.
 However, the CMS do charge a fee for this to both the person paying maintenance and to the person receiving it.
 The CMS can also help with enforcement if the money is not paid.
 The CMS encourage families to sort out the payments between themselves where possible.

 How much child maintenance can you claim?

 To see how much child maintenance you may be able to claim for your child or children, you can use the government’s simple online child maintenance calculator.

 Anyone who is caring for a child long term can receive child benefit for the child, although if your income is above a certain level you may have to re-pay it at the end of the tax year.

 You may be eligible for Welfare benefits such a Universal Credit.

 Financial Support from Social Services

 If you apply for a Special Guardianship Order, Social Services have to consider what support you might need.
-This includes financial support which is means tested.
-Usually any financial support offered by Social Services is time limited and is usually reviewed after 2 years.
+This includes financial support, which is means tested.
+Usually, any financial support offered by Social Services is time limited and reviewed after 2 years.

 Get in touch to discuss how we can help you by calling 01752 292201.